Note

 So how do we define the actual bid from the action?

 We have the bid price for the minimum power (inflex) and the rest of the power.
-As the power plant needs to run at minimal the minum power in order to offer generation in general, it makes sense to offer this generation at a lower price than the rest of the power.
+As the power plant needs to run at minimal the minimum power in order to offer generation in general, it makes sense to offer this generation at a lower price than the rest of the power.
 Hence, we can allocate the actions to the bid prices in the following way.
 In addition, the actions need to be rescaled of course.

 """